 AM I A CANDIDATE FOR SPINAL DECOMPRESSION?

 Not everyone is a candidate for the treatment.
-To find out if this treatment is right for you, we require all potential candidates to start with a complimentary consultation with Dr. Majette to discuss your condition and treatment options.
+To find out if this treatment is right for you, we require all potential candidates to start with a complimentary consultation with Dr. Bartel to discuss your condition and treatment options.

 WHAT IS THE COST FOR SPINAL DECOMPRESSION?

 There are many variables involved in the spinal decompression program at Advanced Spinal Care of Lakeland.
 Depending on the condition, the treatment typically lasts 3 to 6 weeks and includes massage therapy, physical therapy and spinal manipulations in addition to the decompression.
 Most insurance plans cover a potion of the treatment as well.
-Once you come in for a consultation and speak with Dr. Majette, our insurance department will be able to give you an accurate quote.
+Once you come in for a consultation and speak with Dr. Bartel, our insurance department will be able to give you an accurate quote.

 ONE OF OUR MANY SUCCESS STORIES: